AllenNeuralDynamics/foraging-behavior-browser/README.md

 # Foraging behavior browser

-A streamlit app for browsing foraging behavior sessions.
+A streamlit app for browsing foraging behavior sessions in AIND.

 ## The app
 - The one running on Streamlit Community Cloud: https://foraging-behavior-browser.streamlit.app/
-- For a better experience, click the Code Ocean link shown in the app
+- For a better experience, click the Code Ocean link shown at the top of the app
   <img width="729" alt="image" src="https://github.com/AllenNeuralDynamics/foraging-behavior-browser/assets/24734299/01dfe9d2-a98f-46a2-a436-982d087d6b0d">
 - See also a streamlit app for ephys sessions https://github.com/AllenNeuralDynamics/foraging-ephys-browser/

 ## Sharing a contextual app
 Starting from this [PR](https://github.com/AllenNeuralDynamics/foraging-behavior-browser/pull/25), the URL contains (part of) the session state of the app.
-Meaning that the user "query" pre-set filters and plot settings in the URL.
-On the other hand, after interacting with the app, the URL is automatically updated to reflect the user interactions.
-This becomes a novel way of sharing a data analysis.
+Meaning that the user can "query" pre-set filters and plot settings in the URL.
+On the other hand, after interacting with the app, the URL is automatically updated to reflect the user interactions, and the user can then copy and paste the URL to share/save the new context.
+Essentially, this becomes a cool way of sharing a data analysis.

 For example, this URL will show exactly the plot below.
 Note the filters and plot settings are preserved.